-When we extract juice from apples using an apple juicer, we think how we have to preserve the apple juice for extended periods.
+When we extract juice from apples using an apple juicer, we think about how we have to preserve the apple juice for extended periods.
 To provide the longevity of juice, we should know the exact process of how to pasteurize apple juice properly.

 What Is Pasteurized Apple Juice?

 Pasteurization is a unique way to provide longer Juice shelf life.
-It is a process of killing the germs or bacteria that are responsible for spoiling the apple juice within short possible time.
+It is a process of killing the germs or bacteria that are responsible for spoiling the apple juice within a short possible time.

 When you want to pasteurize apple juice, you have to heat the liquid below the boiling points to kill the bacteria.
-Most of Juice Companies in the U.S.A use the pasteurization method to kill the bacteria and ensure a longer shelf life of the juice.
+Most Juice Companies in the U.S.A use the pasteurization method to kill the bacteria and ensure a longer shelf life of the juice.

 If you buy unpasteurized juice that is kept in the refrigerator, you have to see the following warning on the label that are suggested by FDA–

 WARNING: This product has not been pasteurized and therefore may contain harmful bacteria that can cause serious illness in children, the elderly, and persons with weakened immune systems.

 So before buying apple juice from any super shop, see the warning label on bottles, cans, and boxes.

 You probably drink juice to get the full nutritional value that the juicing elements contain. if you would like to store the fluid for up to two to three months, you must preserve the apple juice using the pasteurization method.

 But you probably wonder whether pasteurized juice has full nutrients or not.
 It would be best if you remembered that the pasteurization method is used to kill the bacteria not to spoil the nutrients entirely.
 To ensure less spoilage of apple’s nutrients,